Carlwasinfected/SWE262P_PROGRAMMING_STYLES_MileStone2345/README.md

 The building framework we use is `Maven`, so the build script file is `src/pom.xml`.

+*PS: Thank you for reviewing our work!
+For any issues, feel free to contact me [here](mailto:canw7@uci.edu).- Brs, Can*

 *-----  Our README ends here  -------*